jamesmorgan/docs/background/faq.md

 ### Why is my payment taking so long?
 Some payments can seem to take forever, and it can be difficult to figure out when it happens.
 This has to do with the collateral requirements of passing on noncustodial payments, and it means that the hub is depositing into the receivers channel before agreeing to forward on the payment.
 This could appear as if your payment has failed, but don't worry, the hub is just autocollateralizing onchain!

-Check out the [core concepts](../usage/coreConcepts.md) section for more detailed information on the collateral requirements of the system.
+Check out the [System Limitations](../usage/limitations.md) section for more detailed information on the collateral requirements of the system.

 ### What happened to my linked payment?
 If you did not save the link, it is lost for now.
 To get your payment refunded, or to regenerate a link, [contact us](https://discordapp.com/invite/yKkzZZm).